-- Broaden the experiential, skills, and demographic diversity of the applicant pool considered for interviews.
+- Broadens the experiential, skills, and demographic diversity of the applicants considered for interview

 About the AAMC Situational Judgment Test (AAMC SJT)

 The AAMC SJT is a standardized test that presents a series of hypothetical scenarios students may encounter in medical school and asks examinees to evaluate the effectiveness of a series of behavioral responses to each scenario.

 Examinees’ responses provide insight into their knowledge of effective and ineffective behaviors across eight core competencies for entering medical students, which include Service Orientation, Social Skills, Cultural Competence, Teamwork, Ethical Responsibility to Self and Others, Reliability and Dependability, Resilience and Adaptability, and Capacity for Improvement.

 The AAMC collaborates with subject matter experts in the medical school community, including faculty, admissions officers, and student and diversity affairs officers to develop content and a scoring key for the SJT.
 If you are interested in volunteering as a subject matter expert, please contact the SJT team at SJT@aamc.org.

 The AAMC is executing a multi-phase research plan to evaluate the SJT in four areas, including psychometrics, predicting medical student performance, fairness, and community reactions.
 Research has engaged MCAT examinees, medical students, and medical school admissions officers to study the viability of the SJT.

 Overall results of these research studies have demonstrated the AAMC SJT:

 - Adds value to the admissions process above and beyond existing application data.

 To learn more about the AAMC’s SJT research, please review the SJT presentation.